InjectiveLabs/injective-docs/.gitbook/developers-cosmwasm/smart-contracts/your-first-smart-contract.md

 Alternatively, a Docker image has been prepared to make this tutorial easier.

 {% hint style="info" %}
 If you install `injectived` from the binary, ignore the docker commands.
-On the [public endpoints section](../infra/public-endpoints.md) you can find the right --node info to interact with Mainnet and Testnet.&#x20;
+In the [public endpoints section](../../infra/public-endpoints.md) you can find the right --node info to interact with Mainnet and Testnet.
 {% endhint %}

 Executing this command will make the docker container execute indefinitely.